vapor-ware/synse-sdk/docs/user/basics.rst

 This routing information is used by Synse Server to lookup the device and figure out which plugin owns that device and is responsible for its reads/writes.
-The lookup is done using a meta-info cache that is built by Synse Server on startup when it registers configured plugins and requests meta-info for the devices they manage.
+The lookup is done using a device-info cache that is built by Synse Server on startup when it registers configured plugins and requests device info for the devices they manage.

-Once Synse Server knows where the request is going, it sends over all relevent information to that plugin via the `internal gRPC API <https://github.com/vapor-ware/synse-server-grpc>`_.
+Once Synse Server knows where the request is going, it sends over all relevant information to that plugin via the `internal gRPC API <https://github.com/vapor-ware/synse-server-grpc>`_.
 Then, it is up to the plugin to fulfil the request using whatever protocol it implements and return the appropriate response back to Synse Server.